 There was so much about this novel that I enjoyed, especially the writing style–it was one of those stories that captured me from the first page and brought me along on the ridiculous adventure that took place.
-The novel itself is beautiful with the dust-jacket’s vivid colors, the hardcover is red with a gold spine, and the author’s initials are engraved into the cover.
+The novel itself is beautiful with the dust-jacket’s vivid colors, the hardcover is red with a gold spine, and the author’s initials are engraved on the cover.
 Throughout the book, there are illustrations and footnotes that I really enjoyed while reading because it brought another experience to the reader.
 While it is a short read, I took my time to cherish how exquisite the novel is as a whole.
 It was hysterical and delightful.

 I would not mind seeing this as a play, or possibly a movie, as long as it sticks to the story-line because there wasn’t an aspect in this that I didn’t find entertaining.
 It is a charming, enjoyable story that is full of madness and humor that is crafted so brilliantly.
 Between the story and the characters, it was a memorable read that I will continue to come back to, and recommend to anyone looking for a fun and lighthearted novel.
 It is an absurd, action-packed, and witty read, and I cannot wait to read more of Leo’s novels in the future.

 When Lionel Savage, a popular poet in Victorian London, learns from his butler that they’re broke, he marries the beautiful Vivien Lancaster for her money, only to find that his muse has abandoned him.